Dipterocarpaceae: Ecology

 Dipterocarpaceae species can be either evergreen or deciduous.
 Species occurring in Thailand grow from sea level to about 1300 m elevation.
 Environments in which the species of the family occur in Thailand include lowland dipterocarp forest 0–350 m, riparian fringe, limestone hills, and coastal hills.

+The dipterocarps has dominated the Borneo lowland rain forests for millions of years.

 Conservation and climate change

 As the dominant tree in Southeast Asia, the Dipterocarp family has seen extensive study relating to its conservation status.
 They are a keystone species of the native forests of this region, and are essential to their function and structure.

 One study by Pang et al. examined the impacts of climate change and land cover on the distribution of this important tree family in the Philippines.
 They used species distribution models (SDMs) for 19 species that were projected onto both current and future climate scenarios, with current land cover incorporated as well.
 They found that the current land cover alone reduced the species distributions by 67%, and 37% in protected areas.
 On the other hand, climate change reduced species distributions by 16-27% in both protected and unprotected areas.
 There was also an upward shift in elevation of species distribution as a result of climate change, as habitats changed.
 They concluded that there was a need to improve protected area planning as refuges for critical species, with SDMs proving to be a useful tool for providing projections that can then be incorporated into this planning process.

 Another paper by Shishir et al. also investigated the potential effects of climate change on a threatened Dipterocarp tree in Purbachal, Bangladesh.
 Using a model that incorporated nine different environmental variables such as climate, geography, and soil conditions, they looked at two climate scenarios.
 They found that precipitation and soil nitrogen were the largest determinants of distribution, and that suitable habitat for this species will decline by 21-28% relative to the present land area as a result of climate change.

+In Borneo, nearly all species of the Dipterocarp family are imperiled.